skx/assembler/README.md

 Feel free to report, as this is more a proof of concept rather than a robust tool they are to be expected.

-Specifically I expect that we're missing support for many instructions, but I hope the code generated for those that is present is correct.
+Specifically we're missing support for many instructions, but I hope the code generated for those that is present is correct.

 Steve